Frequently Asked Questions

 - Students may also visit the department website or contact the main office of the major department to find office hours and determine the best way to connect with an advisor.

-- Students who are undecided about a major should contact Central Academic Advising.
+- Students who are in the process of deciding a major should contact Central Academic Advising.